Six Key Responsibilities of the Non-Profit Finance Committee

 • Review and understand the implications of monthly financial statements before presenting them to board members

-It’s best if your committee establishes a predetermined list of expectations so staff will have time to prepare high-quality reports.
+It’s best if the NPO finance committee establishes a predetermined list of expectations so staff will have time to prepare high-quality reports.
 This will help your board understand financial trends, risks, and expected outcomes better so they can develop informed strategies for handling financial changes or setbacks.

-Your nonprofit will likely have multiple legal and financial reporting requirements (to the CRA or your funders, for example) impacting its tax status and eligibility for grants or contributions.
+NPOs have multiple legal and financial reporting requirements (to the CRA or your funders, for example) impacting their tax status and eligibility for grants or contributions.
+Specifically, the NPO finance committee should:

 While your entire board shares in this responsibility, your finance committee leads the way in terms of: